-In this brief guide, we address the following issues regarding solitary drinking and show you how to connect with evidence-based alcohol addiction treatment:
+In this brief guide, we address the following issues regarding solitary drinking and show you how to connect with evidence-based alcohol addiction treatment.

 Why Do People Drink Alone?

-While social drinking in the presence of companions is widely accepted, solitary drinking often raises concerns.
-What motivates people to drink alone, then?
+While social drinking in the presence of companions is widely accepted, drinking alone often raises concerns.
+So what exactly motivates people to drink alone?
+Common reasons for solo alcohol consumption include:

-- Appreciating the taste of a specific beverage.
+- Appreciating the taste of a specific beverage

 When is Drinking by Yourself a Problem?